Back to top anchor

 Council members

-Council members are appointed by the Minister of Health and are appointed initially for a term of three years.
+Council members are appointed by the Minister of Health.

 Half of the 10 members are or have been engaged in health research, while the balance bring skills and experience in areas such as community affairs, health administration, law, management, and knowledge of health issues from a consumer perspective.